Factory method pattern: Structure

 Room is the base class for a final product (MagicRoom or OrdinaryRoom).
 MazeGame declares the abstract factory method to produce such a base product.
 MagicRoom and OrdinaryRoom are subclasses of the base product implementing the final product.
 MagicMazeGame and OrdinaryMazeGame are subclasses of MazeGame implementing the factory method producing the final products.
-Thus factory methods decouple callers (MazeGame) from the implementation of the concrete classes.
-This makes the "new" Operator redundant, allows adherence to the Open/closed principle and makes the final product more flexible in the event of change.
+Factory methods thus decouple callers (MazeGame) from the implementation of the concrete classes.
+This makes the new operator redundant, allows adherence to the open–closed principle and makes the final product more flexible in the event of change.

 Example implementations

+C++

+This C++23 implementation is based on the pre C++98 implementation in the Design Patterns book.